unity/ParseAlternatives/README.md

 Instantly embed mobile services such as: push notification, geolocation, social, SMS and personal fitness data with out-of-box support for mission critical APIs & web services.
 Make sure your mobile experience is enjoyed across all devices with support for iOS, Android, Microsoft, mobile web (HTML5), and cross-platform UI toolsets.

 - **[Firebase](https://www.firebase.com)** :zap:
-A backend as a service that provides an API to both store and sync data in realtime across all your clients.
-When data changes, apps built with Firebase update instantly across every device - web or mobile.
-Firebase-powered apps also work offline, data is automatically synchronized when your app regains connectivity.
-With Firebase you don't need to write any backend code - or worry about scaling that backend.
+You can store & sync data with Firebase NoSQL cloud database.
+Data is stored as JSON, synced to all connected clients in realtime, and available when your app goes offline.
+You can also authenticate users with email & password, Facebook, Twitter, GitHub, Google, anonymous auth, or easily integrate with your existing authentication system.

 - **[Kii](https://en.kii.com/platform)**
 With Kii’s mobile backend, create scalable, high performance mobile apps for various operating systems that all connect with your device seamlessly.
 With a complete set of built-in development tools, reduce your app development time from months to hours.